 Mr. Joseph Clyde Rozier, 73, of Jefferson City, MO passed away Sunday, December 1, 2019 at Capital Region Medical Center.

-To send flowers in memory of Joseph Rozier, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Joseph Rozier, please visit our Heartfelt Sympathies Store.

 He was born on June 28, 1946 in Hawkinsville, GA a son of Mendel Clyde and Lucille Anna (Pirner) Rozier.
 He married Barbara Ann Ranger on February 1, 1969 and they were the first couple wed at the Cathedral of St. Joseph by Monsignor Poelker.